Giles Corey: Legends

-According to a local legend, the apparition of Corey appears and walks his graveyard each time a disaster is about to strike the city.
+According to a local legend, the apparition of Corey appears and walks through the graveyard each time a disaster is about to strike the city.
 Notably, he was said to have appeared the night before the Great Salem Fire of 1914.
 The position of Sheriff of Essex County was also said to have suffered from the "curse of Giles Corey," as the holders of that office, since Corwin, had either died or resigned as a result of heart or blood ailments (Corwin died of a heart attack in 1696).
 The curse was said to have been broken when the sheriff's office was moved from Salem to Middleton in 1991.